Associate Professor Steve Quinn

 PhD, University of Tasmania, Australia; M. Math, University of Newcastle, Australia; B. Math (Hons), University of Newcastle, Australia

-A/Prof. Stephen Quinn is a senior biostatistician and currently Acting Chair of the Department of Statistics, Data Science and Epidemiology.
+A/Prof. Stephen Quinn is a senior biostatistician.
 He is experienced in all forms of multilevel mixed modelling and structural equation modelling.
 He is also engaged in a statistical methodological research stream in assessing goodness-of-fit in binary regression models.

 A/Prof. Quinn’s previous academic experience includes roles with the Menzies Research Institute Tasmania as a consultant biostatistician working in the area of population health and non-communicable diseases.
-He has also been involved in several important Phase 3 clinical trials in biomedical research at Flinders University.
-He is currently the primary supervisor of one Masters Degree student (by research) and the co-supervisor of four PhD and Masters Degree students.
+He is currently a CI on four NHMRC grant applications.
+He is currently the primary supervisor of one PH Degree student and the co-supervisor of two PhD students.

 Mathematical modelling; Biostatistics